Even with scholarships and grants, you may still need options to pay your tuition bill.

 3. Decide if you want to use your credit card.

 Many colleges allow you to pay for her college tuition bill with a credit card, but a few still don’t allow you to pay for college using them.
 If you are using a credit card to maximize your rewards program and pay off the balance on your credit cards monthly, this can be a real win.
 With the average credit card interest rate at 17.7% according to CreditCard.com, making minimum payments on your credit card for college expenses can cost you a pretty penny.
 Also be aware of an “convenience fees” that the college charges for use of the credit card.
 If you are paying a fee to use a credit card and not paying off the balance, your credit card rewards may not be worth it.

 4. Apply for a student loan or parent loan.

 Even if your student has borrowed up to the annual loan limit with the Federal Direct Student Loan program, there are other education loans available to pay for college costs.
-In 2019-20, the Federal Parent PLUS Loan has 7.08% interest rate with 4.248% origination fee.
+In 2019-20, the Federal Parent PLUS Loan has 7.08% interest rate with 4.236% origination fee.
 There are also co-signed Private Student Loans and Private Parent Loans.
 According to College Ave Student Loans, Private Student Loans can be as low as 4.21% variable interest rate and no fees and Private Parent Loans can be as low as 5.48% variable interest rate and no fees.
 Depending on which loan type and your creditworthiness, these educational loans can be great ways to pay off the college tuition bill.
 To understand what the potential monthly payment after borrowing these loans for all four years based on your self-reported credit strength, check out our free calculator to understand the financing cost of using loans for your paying for college plan.

 5. Consider using your home equity.